puppetlabs/puppet-docs/source/guides/language_tutorial.markdown

 Variable names can include alphanumeric characters and underscores, and are case-sensitive.

-Class names, module names, and the names of defined resource types should be restricted to lowercase alphanumeric characters and underscores, and should begin with a lowercase letter; that is, they should match the expression `[a-z][a-z0-9_]*`.
-The names of defined resource types and custom native resource types should obey the same restrictions.
+Class names, module names, and the names of defined and custom resource types should be restricted to lowercase alphanumeric characters and underscores, and should begin with a lowercase letter; that is, they should match the expression `[a-z][a-z0-9_]*`.
 Although some names that violate these restrictions currently work, using them is not recommended.

 Class names can use `::` as a namespace separator, which is both semantically useful and a means of controlling the behavior of the module autoloader.
 The final segment of a [qualified variable](#qualified-variables) name must obey the restrictions on variable names, and the preceding segments must obey the restrictions on class names.